-“The Darrington Collaborative grew from the trust created between the conservation community and Darrington in the aftermath of the tragic state Route 530 landslide two years ago.
-U.S. Sen.
+“The Darrington Collaborative grew from the trust created by the conservation community and Darrington in the aftermath of the tragic state Route 530 landslide two years ago.
+U.S. Sen. Patty

 “The group aims to bring together a variety of interests, including those of the local timber industry and conservation community, to increase ecologically sustainable timber harvests near